 Another approach is offering parents access to custom school website content in exchange for their contact info.
 Custom content can be any content (video, eBook, slideshow) that a parent (especially your target parent) would find valuable.
 An article on “The 10 signs your child is gifted” or an info packet about “How to nurture an interest in STEM in your elementary student” would work here.
 However, it must be offered with tact.

 Avoid being too “salesy” or didactic.
 Instead, be helpful.
 “Sign up to read this eBook which can help you in your decision-making process,” or “Tell us a bit more about yourself and get a sneak peek at our year-end celebration video before anyone else!”

 Even an info packet on the school itself can entice parents.
-Charleston’s Mason Prep website invites parents to exchange their contact information for learning materials by presenting a “Learn More” call-to-action button on its homepage.
-It leads to this:
+Indianapolis's Orchard School has a very nice form that allows parents to exchange their contact information for materials about the school.

 First, you invite them to learn more about the school.
 Cathedral accomplishes this by a) enticing parents with nuggets of interesting, important, or helpful information, then b) inviting them to read further via call-to-action buttons like “See For Yourself” and “Visit Campus.”